Trigger Warnings and Other Insights on Sharing Sensitive Stories

 Trust me, I would have rather written about something else.
 I would have rather written a book that was easy to share.
 I would have loved just to skip over that whole being abused as a child thing.
 Wouldn’t that have been nice to avoid?
 I would have much rather my debut novel be an inspiring story about growing flowers and baking cakes.
 However, I was given a different assignment.
 My assignment involves truth and healing—two things we tend to glamorize or glaze over.
 Lord, I get it.
 Facing the truth and healing are rough.
 They involve messy, bone-rattling, vulnerable, tongue-tied, stomach-turning discomfort and bravery.
 Not the kind of bravery that gets you up a mountain but the type of bravery that leaves you crucified.

 So yes, I get it.
 I would never force or coerce anyone into reading my story.
 I have great respect for other people’s choices.
 I shared my story because it is in my nature to do so.
 I had a story to tell, and I told it bravely.
 I am willing to stand behind it if it is something helpful to others.
 I’m willing to get crucified by criticism, ignorance, and awkward reactions - all over again.
-Because you know what, I didn't die.
 In fact, I am starting to enjoy the challenges of facing my fears, discomforts, self-doubt, and other difficulties associated with my desire to live an increasingly creative life.

 To those who are called to read survival stories of trauma and healing, I can now attest that it benefits survivors.
 Allowing others to witness my story has helped me on an energetic level.
 I’ll try to explain what I mean with a metaphor.
 Imagine your throat is swollen and infected.
 Nothing you try helps.
 You can speak, but it is always painful.
 You try everything: teas, honey, syrups, pills.
 Then, one day, you allow someone to bear witness to your most vulnerable story, and suddenly, your throat feels better, and it no longer hurts when you speak.
 You thought your throat was about expressing yourself.
 You didn’t know it was also about listening and hearing.
 You didn’t know it was about hearing kind and true things about yourself from others.
 You didn’t know it was about being heard.